alon24/InfoScreens/Readme.md

   // Add a new Page
   InfoPage* p1 = infos->createPage("Main");

-  //Add a header line (its just a regular line) InfoLine* el = p1->createLine("P1Test");
+  //Add a line item
+  InfoLine* el = p1->createLine("P1Test");
-  //add a time paramater (data that can be updated whenever) el->addParam("time", currentTime)->t.x = getXOnScreenForString(currentTime, 1);
+  //add a time parameter (data that can be updated whenever) el->addParam("time", currentTime)->t.x = getXOnScreenForString(currentTime, 1);

 ```

 #### You can even add the same param more than 1 time in a page (short version now)